joaquintides/transrangers/README.md

 * moving control flow into the intermediate processing steps.
 ### Transrangers
 We introduce some definitions:
-* A *cursor* is a **[CHECK]** default-constructible, cheaply copyable, regular object with a dereference operation.
+* A *cursor* is a lightweight [semiregular](https://en.cppreference.com/w/cpp/concepts/semiregular) object with a dereference operation.
 Pointers and iterators are cursors (no comparison or arithmetic will be done on them, though).
 * A *consumption function* is a function/function object accepting a cursor and returning `true` (more range values will be accepted) or `false` (stop traversing the range).
-* A *ranger* is a **[CHECK]** default-constructible, cheaply copyable object that traverses an actual or implicit range and invokes a consumption function with cursors to the range elements.
+* A *ranger* is a lightweight [copyable](https://en.cppreference.com/w/cpp/concepts/copyable) object that traverses an actual or implicit range and invokes a consumption function with cursors to the range elements.
 More specifically, if `Ranger` is a ranger type, `rgr` is of type `Ranger` and `dst` is a consumption function compatible with the cursors of `Ranger`:
-  * `Ranger::cursor` is the type of the cursors emitted by `rng`.
+  * `Ranger::cursor` is the type of the cursors emitted by `rgr`.
   * `rgr(dst)` succesively feeds the remaining range elements to `dst` until `dst` returns `false` or the range is fully traversed.
 The expression returns `false` if there *may* be remaining elements to process, in which case `rgr` can be further used with the same or a different consumption function.
 * A *transranger* is a utility that takes a ranger and returns a new ranger over a transformed range.